waqas1013/Food-Runner/README.md

 ## Project Setup

 1. **Clone the Project**
-    - Clone the project from GitHub or download it as a ZIP file.
+    - Clone the project from GitHub https://github.com/waqas1013/Food-Runner

 2. **Android and iOS Setup**
     - You can use the Android APK provided in the project named **FoodRunner**.
 For iOS, build the project using the code I shared in the email, which includes the test IDs I have integrated.
 After building the project, run the app on the simulator to execute the tests.